This section is aimed at newcomers to Ligo and Tezos smart-contracts. In this tutorial, we will go through the following step :

 interpret command, one can run LIGO code in the context of an init file.
 For instance

 <code> after evaluating everything in the contract file.
 This is useful to test arbitrary functions and variables in your code.

 Running several of this command will cover the complete code.

-To run the contract as called on the blockchain, you will prefer the command
+To run the contract as if it was called on the blockchain, the command

-dry-run which take the contract, the entrypoint, the initial parameter and the initial storage, like so
+dry-run can be used.
+It takes the contract, the parameter and the

 which will return